 Sao Paulo, BR

-São Paulo's Guarulhos-Governador André Franco Montoro International Airport (known locally as Cumbica Airport) lies around 30km north of the city centre, and is Latin America's busiest airport.
+São Paulo's Guarulhos-Governador André Franco Montoro International Airport (known locally as Cumbica Airport) lies around 30km north of the city center, and is Latin America's second busiest airport.

 Random fact: The Tropic of Capricorn goes through the southern tip of the airport.

 There's no rail connection to the airport right now, though there's one under construction (Line 13 of the CPTM suburban rain system).
 For now, take the bus to save money, and the taxi to save time.

 Take the 257 or 299 bus to the Tatuapé subway station.
 The 257 bus arrives every 15 minutes on weekdays and every 20 minutes on weekends and the journey time is between 30 and 40 minutes.
 From Tatuapé, you can take the Red Line to República and connect to the 875A or 875M bus to go along Paulista Avenue (where many hotels are located).

 Cost: BRL 4.55 (plus BRL 6 for the subway and bus, paid separately)